Updated: November 2020

-NSW DPI recently hosted a webinar on pasture dieback: 'Responding to the on-farm challenges of pasture dieback'.
+NSW DPI hosted a webinar on pasture dieback in June 2020: 'Responding to the on-farm challenges of pasture dieback'.
 Links to the presentation recordings can be found below:

 Pasture dieback is a condition that kills sown and native summer growing pastures.
 It starts as small patches and can spread to affect large areas.
 The grasses die allowing broadleaf weeds to colonise.
 Often groundcover in these areas is low.
 Pasture dieback is not limited by landscape or soil type.
 Livestock avoid grazing affected areas making them unproductive (Figure 1).

 Pasture dieback was first identified in Central Queensland.
-It has now spread across Queensland in coastal and inland regions from the Atherton Tablelands to south-west of Brisbane.
-Suspected pasture dieback was reported on a property in northern NSW in autumn 2019.
-Following good rainfall in autumn 2020, pasture dieback was confirmed on the North Coast of NSW.
+It has now spread across Queensland in coastal and inland regions from the Atherton Tablelands to New South Wales.
+Pasture dieback was confirmed on the North Coast of NSW in autumn 2020.

 Symptoms are most evident when pastures are actively growing during spring, summer and autumn, especially following significant rainfall.
 Symptoms of pasture dieback include:

-Many of the dieback plant symptoms can be caused by a range of other factors.
-Including: mineral deficiency, moisture stress, cold temperatures, herbicide damage, water logging and nematodes.
+Many of the dieback symptoms can be caused by a range of other factors.
+These include but are not limited to: mineral deficiency, moisture stress, cold temperatures, herbicide damage, water logging and nematodes.
 It is important to eliminate these before assuming dieback.
 However a combination of symptoms, including a rapid increase of the affected area following significant rainfall are good indicators of pasture dieback.

 Pasture dieback affects summer growing grasses.
 All of the commonly sown summer growing grasses are susceptible as well as a number of native and naturalised grasses.
 It has not been reported in temperate grasses, with the exception of a single case of an annual ryegrass forage crop.